Kimserey/BlogArchive/pnext.md

-# Manage your expenses with Deedle in FSharp
+# A primer on manipulating data frame with Deedle in FSharp

 The first time I encountered Deedle was from [@brandewinder](https://twitter.com/brandewinder) book [Machine learning projects for .NET developers](https://www.amazon.co.uk/Machine-Learning-Projects-Developers/dp/14302676740).
 Deedle is a library which facilitates the manipulation of data frames and data series.